ihmeuw/ihme.covid/README.md

               remove_temp_files=TRUE) # Turn remove_temp_files off to get helpful debugging logs
 ```

+## `parents_of_children`

+Given a vector of location IDs, returns the vector of their unique parent IDs at a given level.

 # Maintenance
 To update the package in the central location, first make a new date-stamped, versioned directory in
 ```